Back to Intro to Storybook

 In this chapter, we continue to increase the sophistication by combining components in a screen and developing that screen in Storybook.

-As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the TaskList component (which supplies its own data via Svelte Store) in some layout and pulling a top-level error field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
+As our application is straightforward, the screen we'll build is pretty trivial.
+It simply fetches data from a remote API, wraps the TaskList component (which supplies its own data via a custom store using the $state rune) in some layout, and pulls a top-level error field out of the store (let's assume we'll set that field if we have some problem connecting to our server).

 Copy

-// A simple Svelte store implementation with update methods and initial data.
+// A simple Svelte state management implementation using runes update methods and initial data.

 // A true app would be more complex and separated into different files.